shimladnb/NDS/README.md

 /// INSTALLATION ///
-Unzip folder to your '/User Library/Presets/Instruments/Max Instrument' folder from ableton live.
+Unzip folder and copy NDS.amxd & osc4.maxpat to your '.../User Library/Presets/Instruments/Max Instrument' folder from ableton live.
-Make shure to put BOTH files in there, NDS.amxd AND osc4.maxpat.
+Make shure to put BOTH files in there.

 //RUNNING IT//
 apply the instrument on a midi track & turn on render,